StenaIT/carl-guild-group3-todo/README.md

 ## Prerequisites
-Node.js and NPM must be installed.
+Node.js and NPM v6.9.1 LTS must be installed.

 * Get all node modules for the client.
 ``` CMD/Bash